-Proper movie playback may not be possible on some Macintosh models.
-If you experience problems, try the following.

-- Try recording movies with a quality setting of "STD". - Shut down other applications that are running.
+- To play back a movie, first save it to your computer and then double-click the movie file.
+Proper movie playback may not be possible for data accessed over a network, from a memory card, etc. - Proper movie playback may not be possible on some Macintosh models.
+If you experience problems, try the following. - Try recording movies with a quality setting of "STD". - Shut down other applications that are running.

-Even if proper playback is not possible on your Macintosh, you can use a commercially available HDMI cable to connect to the HDMI terminal of a TV or Macintosh and play back movies that way.
+Even if proper playback is not possible on your Macintosh, you can use a commercially available HDMI cable to connect to the HDMI terminal of a TV and play back movies that way.